-Minutes of each regular and special meeting of a committee or Department shall be prepared and shall include a record of the attendance of members and the vote taken on each matter.
-The presiding committee chair or Department Chair shall authenticate the minutes and copies or a summary of meetings, thereof shall be submitted to the MEC or another designated committee.
+Minutes of each regular and special meeting of a committee or department shall be prepared and shall include a record of the attendance of members and the vote taken on each matter.
+The presiding committee chair or Department Chair shall authenticate the minutes and copies thereof shall be submitted to the MEC or another designated committee.
 A file of the minutes of each meeting shall be maintained in accordance with document retention procedures.